 Prepare for a versatile career in photography by mastering in-demand digital editing skills.
 You’ll use Adobe Photoshop, Lightroom, InDesign, Adobe Premiere Pro, Final Cut Pro by Apple, Capture One, SilverFast, and other software programs to achieve the highest quality results.
 Your digital skills will constantly evolve as industry standards change.
 Learning to be efficient and adaptable in our studios will help you hit the ground running in any professional setting.
 Many of our graduates have found work at local photography labs, studios, and other venues.

 Take advanced workshops

 Each semester, we invite a visiting artist or scholar to help students broaden their conceptual thinking and technical knowledge in advanced workshops.
 The topics, which vary each year, typically focus on media, technology, ethics, and representation.
 You’ll learn how to be self-reflective about your photographic intentions as you work across documentary and narrative practices.
-Recent visiting professors include Deana Lawson, Charlotte Cotton, Esther Teichmann, Todd Hido, Richard Barnes, Sita Bhaumik, and Lindsey White.
+Recent visiting professors include Deana Lawson, Charlotte Cotton, Esther Teichmann, Todd Hido, Richard Barnes, Sita Bhaumik, Lindsey White, and Jacqueline Bates.

 Create a culminating portfolio

 Your conceptual investigations in the program will help you build a cohesive portfolio for graduation.
 Senior project tutorials, which give you the freedom to explore your areas of interest in depth, encourage risk-taking throughout the creative process.
 You’ll receive structured critique from your classmates and faculty mentors while you prepare to mount and present your work in CCA’s end-of-year exhibition.

 - Calumet 4x5 studio camera